Oblarg/docs/CommandScreensteps/Intro.md

 The command-based pattern is based around two core abstractions: **commands**, and **subsystems.**

 **Subsystems** are the basic unit of robot organization in the design-based paradigm.
 Subsystems [encapsulate](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)) lower-level robot hardware (such as motor controllers, sensors, and/or pneumatic actuators), and define the interfaces through which that hardware can be accessed by the rest of the robot code.
-Subsystems allow users to "hide" the internal complexity of their actual hardware from the rest of their code
+Subsystems allow users to "hide" the internal complexity of their actual hardware from the rest of their code - this both simplifies the rest of the robot code, and allows the internal details of a subsystem to be changed without also changing the rest of the robot code.
+Subsystems implement the `Subsystem` interface.

+**Commands** define high-level robot actions or behaviors that utilize the methods defined by the subsystems.